contiv/contiv.github.io/websrc/source/documents/gettingStarted/networking/swarm.md

 No Proxy: 192.168.0.0/16,localhost,127.0.0.0/8
 ```

-Next, you can see if there are any containers running in the cluster
+Next, you can see if there are any containers running in the cluster:

 ```
 $ docker ps